Fabxx/XPCE/README.md

 now logoff, logon and to test the sound execute the "run" command from terminal and type a wrong command, you should hear a critical error sound.
 Also try to delete a file on your desktop

+# WinXP Login Screen

+NOTE: these steps were made on Debian 12, so on other distros paths might differ!

+`sudo nano /etc/lightdm/lightdm.conf`

+find under `[Seat:*]` section:

+`#greeter-session=`

+change it to:

+`greeter-session=wintc-logonui`

+save file, reboot and you'll get the new greeter.